consciencia/stable-diffusion/README.md

                   1088x1088 images, only one sample is supported on 4GB GPUs.
 * `--ddim_steps` - Number of sampler steps.
 Usually 50 is good enough.
+* `--scale` - Guidance scale.
+Higher number results in more literal interpretation of your prompts.
+Default is 7.5 and its not recommended to go above 20.
+This parameter is also known as CFG.

 ### Inpainting